-Martínez is an assistant research professor at the School of Public Policy of the University of Maryland, College Park.
-His main area of expertise is public budgeting, public financial management, and public pension systems.
-His research examines the factors that influence decision-making processes involving the allocation and the use of government resources.
+Martínez G. an assistant research professor at the School of Public Policy at the University of Maryland — College Park.
+His main area of expertise is public budgeting and public pension systems.
+His research examines the factors that influence decision-making processes and the impact of reforms involving public budgeting and public pension systems.

-Some examples of Martínez previous work are an analysis of the factors that determine whether performance information is used for decision-making in line ministries; and the impact of contribution volatility in the decision to reform public defined-benefit pension plans, and the transferability of international reforms for the US federal budgeting system.
+Some examples of Martínez G. previous work are an analysis of the factors that determine whether performance information is used for decision-making in line ministries, the impact of contribution volatility in the decision to reform public defined-benefit pension plans, and the transferability of international reforms for the US federal budgeting system.

-His current work examines the effectiveness of policies to enroll informal workers in public pension systems in Latin American countries, and how are U.S. state governments dealing with the uncertainty linked to the Tax Cuts and Jobs Act when forecasting tax revenues, and the impact of authoritarianism in budgetary changes in Latin America.
+His current work examines the effectiveness of policies to enroll self-employed workers in public pension systems in Latin American countries, how are U.S. state governments dealing with the uncertainty linked to the Tax Cuts and Jobs Act when forecasting tax revenues, and the impact of authoritarianism in budgetary changes in Latin America.

-Before joining the faculty, Martínez earned a PhD in policy studies from the University of Maryland, College Park, and master's degrees in economics and public administration from the Maxwell School of Syracuse University.
+Before joining the faculty, Martínez G. earned a PhD in policy studies from the University of Maryland, College Park, and master's degrees in economics and public administration from the Maxwell School of Syracuse University.
 He also has several years of experience at the Inter-American Development Bank working in governance reforms in Latin American and Caribbean countries.

 - Public budgeting; public financial management; public pensions